Including Free Advice Centres and Clinics

 Consulates are always a good source for general advice.

 UNDERSTANDING YOUR POSITION WILL HELP TO DETERMINE WHICH TYPE OF SERVICE YOU NEED TO REGULARISE YOUR STAY

-1. WINDRUSH GENERATION: These are people who came to the UK between 1948 and 1972 either as a adult or child as British subjects and have now been disenfranchised as a result of the Government’s “Hostile Policies” and or do not have documentation such as a valid passport to prove their right to remain in the UK.
+1. WINDRUSH GENERATION: These are people who came to the UK between 1948 and 1972 either as a adult or child as British subjects.
+Some have been disenfranchised as a result of the Government’s “Hostile Policies” and or do not have documentation such as a valid passport to prove their right to remain in the UK.

 2. People who have been here for months, years or even decades who originally came on a visa – there are many types – and have overstayed, in other words the visa is no longer valid and out of date.
 Legal advice is advised as these people have no right to be here.

 3. Children born here cannot be removed unless part of an application or part of a family unit in deportation proceedings, or if they commit a serious offence and the subject of a deportation order or, if their presence here is deemed not conducive to the public good.
-They will be eligible to register as British citizen when the attained the age of 10 once they can prove that they were born in the UK and have lived here continuously since birth.
+They will be eligible to register as a British citizen when they attain the age of 10, as long as they can prove that they were born in the UK and have lived here continuously since birth.

 Understanding the difference between Windrush Victim and Deportees: